 Listen up because there’s a few steps to conquer before we take that first bite.

 - Brown the butter first.
 We’ll use brown butter in the blondies and in the icing.
-Pour the browned butter into a heat-proof bowl, then return the pan to the stove.
+Pour the browned butter into a heat-safe bowl, then return the pan to the stove.
 No need to clean the pan because we’re using it in the next step.

 - Peel, chop, and gently cook the apples.
 You *could* stir the apples right into the blondie batter, but the apples taste much better if they’re slightly softened first.
-Cook the chopped apples on the stove for only 3-5 minutes.
+Cook the chopped apples on the stove for only 3โ5 minutes.
 We’ll cook them with a little maple syrup (or brown sugar) and cinnamon.
 IT’S ALL SO GOOD!

 - Bake until lightly browned on top.
 The blondies take about 35 minutes.